 President-Elect.
 The President-Elect is elected two years in advance of assuming the Presidency and shall serve in the place of the President in his/her absence.

 Congress Chairman.
 The Congress Chairman shall organize the World Congress to be held at the end of his/her tenure in office of two years.
+The Congress chairperson will serve as an ex officio member of Council for the duration of their term.

 Treasurer.
 The Treasurer will chair the Finance Committee and will oversee the finances of the Corporation.
 The Treasurer will be responsible for the collection of membership subscription fees, payment of the Corporation's running costs, oversight of the finances of the Corporation's official journal and the long-term investments of the Corporation.
 The Treasurer shall maintain the Corporation's funds in one or more appropriate accounts and will present details of transactions and proposed budgets to the Council at the annual meeting.
 He/she is elected for a period of four years and will assume the responsibilities of the Secretary General in the absence of the Secretary-Elect.
 The Treasurer, in conjunction with the Congress Chairman, may establish and maintain a fund for the express purpose of facilitating attendance at the World Congress by trainees and young investigators in the field.